Selenium Webdriver Interface & Classes Hierarchy

 WebElement Hierarchy

-Selenium Webdriver Interface Interview Questions: Why we do Up-casting browser driver class object to Webdriver but why we are not up-casting into SearchContext or RemoteWebDriver?
+Selenium Webdriver Interface Interview Questions: Why do we Up-casting browser driver class object to Webdriver, but why are we not up-casting into SearchContext or RemoteWebDriver?

 Ans: When you are automating using selenium, then you may come across a frequently used statement where we are doing up-casting like: